 Hello everyone!
 Thank y’all so much for signing up to be a part of Thriving, Not Just Surviving the workshop series!
 I really want to say how great it is to see that we can come together and really just heal in community.
 It is not the easiest thing to put yourself out there and seek some form of support, but the fact that you are doing it, just highlights your resilience and strength.

 I’ve been involved with The Thriving Initiative for almost two years now, and each quarter that we have offered TNJS, I have always felt like I am leaving the space feeling restored and holding such a positive light.
 This has been the only space that I have found where survivors of multiple identities can come together in a safe space, and connect on a level that doesn’t just focus on the clinical aspects of being a survivor, but rather, focuses on the healing, the aftercare, the human-ness of the journey.

 This is such a rare space that has been created and I am so excited to have the opportunity to be in community with you, to learn new modalities of healing together, and to carve out our own space together.
-Looking forward to Spring 2021 of Thriving, Not Just Surviving!
+Looking forward to Thriving, Not Just Surviving!

 Hello everyone!
 I am so stoked to be in your presence and to learn new modalities of healing with you!
 Here at Thriving Not Just Surviving, we are committed to providing a safe space for survivors of multiple identities to come together and connect on a holistic level that isn’t achieved in a clinical setting!
 As a former basic needs advocate and Health & Wellness Advocate and now current co-facilitator at TNJS, I am dedicated to creating a safe, comfortable, and supportive space for members to flourish and thrive together.
 Trust and know that you will be respected and appreciated at all times!
 Sending you positive vibes! :)

 Myah Mashhadialireza (she/her)